 The Directors have prepared projections for three years from the signing of this report.
 These projections have been prepared using assumptions which the Directors consider to be appropriate to the current financial position of the Group as regards to current expected revenues and its cost base and the Group's investments, borrowing and debt repayment plans and show that the Group should be able to operate within the level of its current resources and expects to comply with all covenants for the foreseeable future.
 The Group's business activities together with the factors likely to affect its future development and the Group's objectives, policies and processes for managing its capital and its risks are set out in the Strategic Report and in notes 3 and 30.
-After making enquiries, the Directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+After making enquiries the Directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
 The Group has considered the current economic environment alongside its principal risks in its going concern assessment.
-Further information can be found in the Viability Statement on pages 42 to 43.
-The Group therefore continues to adopt the going concern basis in preparing its Consolidated Financial Statements.
+Further information can be found in the viability statement on page 46 to 47.
+The Group therefore continues to adopt the going concern basis in preparing its consolidated financial statements.